November 21st, 2018 • Procurement Process • purchase order

 Once this three-way document match is complete, the invoice is approved and forwarded to payment processing depending on organizational norms.
 Next, the purchase order is formally declared as closed and stored for the purpose of bookkeeping or audits.

-Managing a purchase order throughout its life cycle might be overwhelming when handled manually.
-With a purchase order automation tool like KiSSFLOW, organizations can protect their complex purchase order ‘ship’ from tomorrow’s compliance storm.
+Managing a purchase order through its life cycle might be overwhelming when you do it manually.
+With a made-for-procurement solution like Kissflow’s procurement suite, organizations can protect their complex purchase order ‘ship’ from tomorrow’s compliance storm.

-Manual processing and outdated tools can never give organizations the power they need to control their procurement process, let alone optimize spend.
+Manual processing and outdated tools can never give organizations the power they need to control their procurement processes, let alone optimize spend.

-A cloud-based purchase order app created on KiSSFLOW not only offers greater transparency and ease of access, but also actionable insights on the spend culture and purchasing trends.
+Being a cloud-based procurement solution, Kissflow’s customizable procurement suite not only offers greater transparency and ease of access, but also actionable insights on things spend culture and purchasing trends.